 Our clients often ask about the types of treatment and post-surgical care their claims will cover.
 While the surgery itself is expensive, there’s a whole range of care and treatment requirements that come with limb loss.
 Below are a few examples of the types of treatment that we include in claims to help our clients return to normal life post-amputation.

 The period immediately following the amputation is a delicate one for patients.
 There’s a high risk of amputation stump infection, and doctors are mainly focused on making sure the wound closes.
 Doctors might insert drainage tubes and keep sutures in the wound for 14 to 21 days.
 During this time, patients can’t return to work and might not be able to leave the hospital, depending on the severity of the case.

 Post-amputation, most patients focus on restoring activities of daily living (ADLs) that give them the motor skills they had before surgery.
 Something as simple as eating or going to the bathroom can seem like an impossible task in the weeks following a procedure.
-Physical therapy helps patients increase ADLs to resume a normal life.
+Rehabilitation after limb amputation helps patients increase ADLs to resume a normal life.

 This rehabilitation process also covers physical therapy, exercise, and strength training for the whole body.
 This improves strength and endurance as your body adjusts to the lost support from the amputation.

 Chronic pain is commonly reported in people who suffer limb loss and medical malpractice.
 Furthermore, your limb loss could lead to other health complications that need additional doctors, visits, and surgery.

 The lifetime healthcare cost for amputees is $509,275 — far more than the $361,200-lifetime cost of care for people who never experience limb loss.
 Many of these expenses accrue over several years long after the patient leaves the hospital after the initial amputation.
 How will you come up with the money for this additional care?
 For many amputees, pursuing a medical malpractice claim can mean the difference between affording the care you need and having to go without.